LoyolaChicagoBooks/introcs-csharp/rst/forstatements.rst

 Using ``break`` statements is a matter of taste.
 There is some advantage in reading and following a loop that has only one exit criteria, which is easily visible in the heading.
-One the other hand, in many situations, using a break statement makes the code much less verbose, and hence easier to follow.
+On the other hand, in many situations, using a break statement makes the code much less verbose, and hence easier to follow.
 If you *are* reading through the loop, it may be clearer to have an immediate action where it is certain that the loop should terminate.